-I consider a single-object private-value auction repeated $T\geq 1$ times.
-There are $n\geq 2$ ex-ante identical bidders and an auctioneer.
-Bidders are risk-neutral and cash abundant in the sense that their cash constraint is never binding.\footnote{As we will see, in the model bidders play two roles: they participate in the auction in each period and may hold tokens or other securities between periods.
-An alternative (but equivalent) modeling choice is to have short-lived bidders who only participate in the auction and long-lived speculators. } The auctioneer's per-period utility function is $U()$, assumed concave.
-There is a common discount factor $\beta\in(0,1)$.
-Bidders and the auctioneer can hold a risk-free asset yielding a per-period gross return of $R\geq 1$.
-For ease of derivations, I assume that $R = \frac{1}{\beta}$.\footnote{ Hence, $R$ is the steady-state rate of return of the Ramsey-Cass-Koopmans growth model (with no population growth or exogenous productivity growth).
-This assumption is not essential for the results but simplifies the derivations.} The auctioneer's initial assets are $w_1\geq 0$.
-For the moment, I assume that the auctioneer can only save by investing in the risk-free asset, and hence $w_t \geq 0$ for all $t\leq T$, where $w_t$ are the asset owned by the auctioneer at the beginning of a given period $t$.
-Section \ref{sec:borrowing and saving} discusses what happens when the auctioneer can also issue equity.
+Consider a private-value auction for a single object, repeated $T \geq 1$ times.
+There are $n \geq 2$ ex-ante identical bidders and one auctioneer.
+Bidders are risk-neutral and cash-abundant, in the sense that their liquidity constraints are never binding.
+The auctioneer has a weakly concave per-period utility function $U(\cdot)$.
+Both the auctioneer and the bidders share a common discount factor $\beta \in (0,1)$ and may invest in a risk-free asset yielding a gross return $R \geq 1$ per period.
+For simplicity, assume $R = \frac{1}{\beta}$, so that $R$ corresponds to the steady-state return in the Ramsey-Cass-Koopmans growth model without population or productivity growth.
+The auctioneer's initial assets are $w_1 \geq 0$.
+In this section, I assume that the auctioneer can save only via the risk-free asset, so that $w_t \geq 0$ for all $t \leq T$, where $w_t$ denotes asset holdings at the beginning of period $t$.
+Section~\ref{sec:borrowing and saving} extends the analysis to allow the auctioneer to issue equity.

-In period $0$, the auctioneer decides whether to accept payments in fiat currency (for simplicity, dollars) or in tokens.
-When the auction format requires the use of tokens, the auctioneer creates an initial stock of tokens $M_1$ and announces a monetary policy, that is, how the stock of tokens will evolve (see below).
-Then, in every period $t\in\{1,...,T\}$, the auctioneer sells a single object according to the auction format specified initially.
+In period $0$, the auctioneer chooses whether to accept payments in fiat currency (for simplicity, dollars) or in tokens.
+If tokens are used, the auctioneer creates an initial stock $M_1$ and announces a monetary policy, that is, a rule governing the evolution of the token supply (defined more formally below).
+The auction format and monetary policy are fixed at this stage.
+The auctioneer sells a single object under the specified auction format in each subsequent period $t \in \{1, \dots, T\}$.
+At the beginning of each period $t \geq 1$, each bidder draws a valuation $v_{i,t} > 0$ from a continuous and atomless distribution with cumulative distribution function $F(v)$, probability density function $f(v)$, and support $[\underline{v}, \overline{v}]$.
+Each $v_{i,t}$ is privately known to bidder $i$, while the distribution $F(v)$ is common knowledge.
+Valuations are private and independently drawn across bidders.
+The object sold in each period has zero value to the auctioneer.